 To fully optimize oncolytic virotherapy and provide meaningful mechanistic insight, it is important to have representative animal models of oncolysis in various tumor types.
-Xenograft animal models for oncolytic virus preclinical studies are crucial in validating toxicology and efficacy of novel oncolytic viral therapy.
-Creative Biolabs offers a variety of xenograft animal models, which are applicable to a variety of oncolytic viruses.
+Xenograft animal models for oncolytic virus preclinical studies are crucial in validating the toxicology and efficacy of novel oncolytic viral therapy.
+Creative Biolabs offers a broad range of xenograft animal models, which are applicable to a variety of oncolytic viruses.

 Creative Biolabs provides a variety of immuno-compromised animal models that are permissive to oncolytic virus infection, including nude, nod-scid, and NSG mice.
 Different oncolytic viruses can infect different animal species, such as mouse, rat, rabbit, dog, and monkey.
-Creative Biolabs can develop customized animal models for POC and toxicology studies depending on the virus type.
+Creative Biolabs can develop customized animal models for POC and toxicology studies in accordance with the virus type.

-Murine or human cancer cell lines have been used widely to establish suitable tumor models to evaluate the efficacy and toxicity of oncolytic viral therapy.
-Creative Biolabs has established both murine and human cancer cell lines for tumor model studies.
-These tumor cell lines have also been engineered with GFP, luciferase expression, for in vivo imaging.
+Murine or human cancer cell lines have been used widely to establish suitable tumor models to evaluate the efficacy and toxicity of oncolytic viral therapy, both of which has been established by Creative Biolabs for tumor model studies.
+These tumor cell lines have also been engineered with GFP, luciferase expression for in vivo imaging.

-In addition, we are readily able to create cell derived xenograft (CDX) models owing to close collaborations with hospitals around the world and thus easy access to patient primary cancer cells.
+In addition, we are readily able to create cell derived xenograft (CDX) models owing to the close collaborations with hospitals around the world and thus easy access to patient's primary cancer cells.